Student Achievement at NWSC

 - perform duties as a multifunctional member of a healthcare team (Medical Assistant) by providing valuable service and support.

 - develop administrative and clinical competencies required for a rapidly changing environment in a variety of healthcare settings, including but not limited to doctors’ offices, laboratories, free standing clinics, and hospitals.

-Upon completion of the dental assistant certificate program, the student should be able to:
+B. Upon completion of the dental assistant certificate program, the student should be able to:

 - work under the direct supervision of a practicing dentist and qualify for the title of Dental Assistant, performing all tasks required in a dental office.

 - demonstrate knowledge of the standards of care chairside assisting; proper use of dental instruments; and in exposing, processing, and monitoring radiographs.

 - demonstrate knowledge of disinfection, sterilization, infection control, handling and disposing of hazardous materials and sharps; mixing techniques of laboratory materials, tray setups, and assistance in chairside restorative procedures.

 - demonstrate the use of instruments and sequential procedures of orthodontic treatments.